Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 La Jolla Shores

-La Jolla Shores is a beloved San Diego beach, beloved for its long, flat stretch of sandy shore and great surf break.
-Its accessibility and extensive sandy area make it one of the most popular beaches for families to spend the day enjoying the sun and sea.
+The area’s main attraction is La Jolla Shores Beach, one of the most beloved (and most-visited) San Diego beaches.
+The beach has a long and flat sandy shore and a great surf break.
+Its accessibility and extensive sandy area make it ideal for families who want to laze around enjoying the sun and sea.

-The Shores is home to the iconic Ellen Browning Scripps Memorial Pier, and a charming park and grassy playground at Kellogg Park.
-The main thoroughfares, Camino del Oro and Avenida de la Playa, are lined with charming restaurants and recreation shops that offer gear rentals.
-If you decide to stay in La Jolla Shores, you could easily spend the entire visit in these few blocks!
+The Shores is home to the iconic UCSD Scripps Pier and Kellogg Park, which has a grassy play area and a fun playground.
+The main thoroughfares, Camino del Oro and Avenida de la Playa, are lined with charming restaurants and shops that offer gear rentals.

 Pros of Staying in La Jolla Shores: